-Alkaline water is different from tap because it's less acidic-it has a pH over seven, meaning that it has a lower concentration of hydrogen ions, explains Alyse Levine, R.D., founder of the Eating Reset Plan.
-Time for a basic chemistry lesson: "All liquids have a measure of acidity, which is determined on the pH scale.
-The pH measures the concentration of hydrogen ions in the liquid, which is expressed on a scale of 0-14.
-Anything under seven (think black coffee, orange juice, and vinegar) is acidic, seven is neutral and above seven (like baking soda) is alkaline territory," says Levine.
+Simply put, alkaline water is different from tap water because it's less acidic; it has a pH over seven, meaning that it has a lower concentration of hydrogen ions, explains Alyse Levine, M.S., R.D., the founder of Nutritionbite LLC, a nutrition consulting practice in Los Angeles.
+Time for a basic chemistry lesson: "All liquids have a measure of acidity, which is determined on the pH scale," says Levine.
+"The pH measures the concentration of hydrogen ions in the liquid, which is expressed on a scale of 0 to 14.
+Anything under seven (think: black coffee, orange juice, and vinegar) is acidic, seven is neutral, and above seven (like baking soda) is alkaline territory."

-Okay, so maybe it isn't the fountain of youth.
-But alkaline water is also known for its ultra-hydrating ability.
-In fact, Essentia touts that their enhanced water is "more hydrating than the leading bottled water."
-So are you missing out on extra hydration that you could use during your workouts?
-"I do not recommend alkaline water to my clients," says Luke Corey, EXOS Performance Dietician at Mayo Clinic Sports Medicine.
+But if you stick with standard water, are you really missing out on those extra hydration perks?
+"I do not recommend alkaline water to my clients," says Luke Corey, R.D., an EXOS PerformanceSpecialist at the Mayo Clinic's Orthopedics and Sports Medicine division.
 "Regular tap water is just as effective as alkaline water in supporting general health and performance."
-(Should You Ditch Your Sports Drinks?)